Sunday of Week 26 of Ordinary Time (Year C)

 So today’s Gospel passage is a further reminder that we must not be like that man in last week’s Gospel.
 It tells us, on the contrary, to be truly ready, implying that that man, in spite of all his efforts to build up his financial and material security, was in fact far from ready.

 First of all, he pictured a long and bright future before him.
 Secondly, he regarded the material wealth he had garnered for himself as the sign and the reward of a “successful” life.
 He also believed that all he possessed belonged exclusively to him.
-There are an awful lot of people who seem to think the same way – are we among them?
+There are an awful lot of people who seem to think the same way—are we among them?

-Jesus tells us today to be ready, to be ready when the Master comes.
-For all our care and precautions, there is absolutely no way we can know when or how the Master will come to call us to himself.
-Jesus says it will be like a thief in the middle of the night.
 We have probably all experienced having had something stolen from our house, our car, or even our person.
 In most cases, if we had known in advance, we could easily have thwarted the thief.
 Sometimes the theft was simply due to our not having taken the simplest of precautions but, after the theft had taken place, it was too late.

 More important than property

 Jesus is warning us today about something much more important than the property we own, namely, the quality of our lives.
 Apparently, some people give top priority to the property they own.
 One can walk along roads in more affluent areas of a city where many of the houses can hardly be seen.
 They are hidden behind high walls topped with massive iron spikes.
 There are cameras monitoring movements 24 hours a day.
 As far as is humanly possible, nothing will be stolen from those houses.
-They are prepared for every eventuality – or are they?
+They are prepared for every eventuality—or are they?

 Are they, are we, really ready to meet the Master when he comes?
 It is no use telling the God, “Lord, I have oodles in the bank, I have a lovely house in one of the most trendy suburbs, there is a Tesla for me and a Mercedes for my wife.
 My son is a prosperous surgeon in the States and my daughter a thriving lawyer in London…” Quite honestly, Jesus is not likely to be terribly impressed or interested in such a litany.
 The really important things have not yet been said.